WHYAMERICASUCKS.COM

 Victor's March 5, 2026 complaint against Driggs says the inter-city wastewater agreement required annual independent audits and compliant treatment, but alleges the neutral audit did not happen until 2024 and that Victor had been overpaying.
 Victor also alleges Driggs failed to cooperate fully with the audit and mishandled debt-service and operating-cost pass-throughs.

-Those are still allegations.
-But they are specific enough to matter, and Victor's own wastewater page says the city approved a 40-acre future treatment site in 2025 and is now pushing a separate plant because it no longer trusts the old arrangement to protect ratepayers or provide enough control over cost and compliance.
+Victor's wastewater page says the city approved a 40-acre future treatment site in 2025 and is pushing a separate plant after losing trust in the old arrangement's cost, compliance, and ratepayer controls.

 More Stories